laurent-indermuehle/community.mysql/TESTING.md

 You can use GitHub to run ansible-test either on the community repo or your fork.
 But sometimes you want to quickly test a single version or a single target.
 To do that, you can use the Makefile present at the root of this repository.

+Note: If you prefer a TUI, jump to "Test TUI" chapter bellow.

 Actually, the makefile only support Podman.

 The Makefile accept the following options: